-Operating a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
-This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work well or at all if you see an error code show up.
-The exact error code supplies useful information about the underlying problem, something a professional technician can use to offer solutions that much quicker.
+Using a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your comfort system.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you can expect, it won’t work properly or at all if you see an error code on the display.
+The exact error code offers useful information about the root of the problem, something a knowledgeable technician can use to offer solutions that much faster.

-Listed below are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you might solve it and the approximate cost to do so.
-Remember that while the investment will ultimately depend on the specific Nest model, you can count on paying around $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific parts required to wrap up repairs.
+Let’s consider seven of the most frequent error codes you could discover on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might solve it and the approximate cost to do so.
+Keep in mind that while the investment will ultimately depend on the exact Nest model, you can count on paying around $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific parts required to wrap up repairs.

 e298 – Critical

 This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
-As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will continue to be displayed until the issue is fixed.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the problem is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician should check electrical connections and wiring until they find the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in the electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A knowledgeable technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

 Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not just a software issue.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.

-They’ll disconnect the power and progressively inspect each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-When they pinpoint the malfunctioning connector, it can be replaced for a new one.
+They’ll disconnect the power and progressively inspect each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
+Once they locate the malfunctioning connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is severely hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Presuming the breakers are on, you can inspect a few other places before calling a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
+Presuming the breakers are on, you can check a couple of other places before calling a professional technician.

-As this error can consume your thermostat’s battery, the first step could be supplying enough power to determine if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power through a USB cable.
-If it presents error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to call a pro.
+As this error can deplete your thermostat’s battery, the first step may be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can disconnect the thermostat from its base and supply power by using a USB cable.
+In the event it reveals error code 195, you may continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to call a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-A technician can cautiously inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical error with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+A technician can cautiously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting enough power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you’ll need a Nest Power Connector.
+While this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is sent through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to switch the power off straightaway.
-You can then get a hold of a professional technician with the appropriate experience identifying and solving electrical damage.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is being delivered inside the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to guard against electrical damage, it’s a good idea to switch the power off as soon as you can.
+You can then get a hold of a professional technician with the necessary experience diagnosing and fixing electrical damage.

 e73 – Critical

-This may be as simple as the breaker being switched off, but it could also be a problem with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s a good idea to get in touch with a local professional.
+This will sometimes be as straightforward as the breaker being turned off, but it could also be a problem with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure none of them are loose or damaged.
+If nothing seems to be out of place, it’s best to get in touch with a local professional.